Tiffydidit/Review-Work-/week4d1.md

 I'm also more than a little worrid about myself..
 What anI doing with my life?

 I don't know how well this coding thing is going and I'm not sure where my life goes from here.
 I thought thirty would be this stellar year, and thus far it's just been disappointment and WTF.
-Surprisingly enough,
+Surprisingly enough, my class at the library is going very well.

+Belem is an awesome instructor and I'm getting so much better at css.
+Wokepedia is going together well too, I just need to find the motivation to do it.
+I honestly need to find the motivation to do anything - I haven't showered in idk how many days.